echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 because it has been encrypted; if SNI data is lost too, alongside DNS, defences are weakened and the attack surface increased.

-# Potential further development of this work

-This work could consider several potential developments:

-* If ECH is enforced what are the solutions to all the above problems and what are the migration paths?
+## Endpoint security limits

-* Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
+(Editorial note: Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
 The loss of visibility of the SNI data will make it much harder to detect attacks.
-The endpoints components (operating system, applications, browsers, etc.) cannot be judge and party.
+The endpoints components (operating system, applications, browsers, etc.) cannot be judge and party.)

-*  There are need for further clarifications from the ECH draft, e.g. The link between the Client Facing and the backend servers are not clear enough and need further description.
-It can’t be just ‘left to the implementation’

-* Will there be any impact to the DNS by adding so many new RRs?
+## Network management

+(Editorial note: this is a placeholder for future issues)

+## Future operational deployment issues due to the introduction of the Client Facing servers themselves

+(Editorial note:

+  * Consolidation considerations - the use of ECH may accelerate the move of content away from standalone servers and on to CDNs, reducing infrastructure resilience.

   * What happens if Client Facing servers are controlled by malicious actors?

   * The Client Facing servers are acting as a new category of middleboxes.
 In this shift left movement, until the attack surface is minimal and complexities are removed, you have to rely on third parties for inspection.
 In these conditions, on which basis can they be more trusted than any other middleboxes?
 Is this creating a concentration problem?

-* What prevents a Client Facing server providing security solutions to protect the data path?

-* Consolidation considerations - the use of ECH may accelerate the move of content away from standalone servers and on to CDNs, reducing infrastructure resilience.
+)

+## Migration issues

+(Editorial note: this is a placeholder for future issues;

+* If ECH is enforced what are the solutions to all the above problems and what are the migration paths?

+)

+# Potential further development of this work

+## Potential development of this document

+*  There are need for further clarifications from the ECH draft, e.g. The link between the Client Facing and the backend servers are not clear enough and need further description.
+It can’t be just ‘left to the implementation’.
+The action is still underway and feedback to the TLS working group will be provided.

+* Will there be any impact to the DNS by adding so many new RRs?

 * Find missing sources to illustrate a number of points, e.g. show how adversaries use digital transformation to accelerate their attacks, how ECH will increase security risks.

 * Keep streamlining, clarifying the text e.g. the 2 approaches in the public network service providers section, "Technically the blocking ...".

+## Potential development outside of the scope of this document

+This document infers a number of ideas that could be relevant for other groups and in other deliverables.
+In particular regarding what type of solutions could be considered

+* There is the need to heal security and privacy

+* What prevents a Client Facing server providing security solutions to protect the data path?

+* Given some of the many challenges there is the opportunity to review the current ECH proposal from the perspective of a respectful inspection protocol.

 # Conclusion